 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
 One of the main provisions of the CARES Act is to provide emergency assistance and enhanced health care benefits for individuals, families, and businesses affected by the coronavirus pandemic, including expanding permitted financial hardship withdrawals.
 On April 16, 2020, two changes to the Plan were approved as a result of the CARES Act.
 These changes affect participants who self-certify that they are a "qualified individual."
 Qualified individuals under the CARES Act include (1) participants or their spouse/dependents diagnosed with the coronavirus or (2) participants that have suffered financial harm related to the coronavirus.
-The first change allows qualified individuals to obtain a coronavirus-related distribution from their vested account balance up to \$100,000 and the second change permits qualified individuals to suspend participant loan repayments for 12 months.
+The first change allows qualified individuals to obtain a coronavirus-related distribution from their vested account balance up to \$100,000, with an optional repayment term of up to three years, and the second change permits qualified individuals to suspend participant loan repayments for 12 months.
 These changes were effective May 8, 2020 through December 31, 2020.